babyfish-ct/kimmer/doc/kimmer-sql/get-started.md

 4. Add data model interfaces

-   Create a package with any path， add threes kotlin files into it
+   Create a package with any path， add three kotlin files into it

    a.
 BookStore.kt